Admissions for MAPSS-Econ

 The official admissions letter with financial aid information is sent by the Dean of Students’ office in early March.
-Later applicants will be contacted on a rolling basis through our second application deadline of April 30th.
+Applicants who submit materials after the January 4th priority deadline are contacted on a rolling basis after mid-March and through the final application deadline on April 30.

 What’s the expected cohort size of MAPSS-Econ?

 Each year, we welcome 36 students to the MAPSS-Econ program.
 As part of our advising program, members of the cohort are assigned to one of two sections of 18 students each.

 More information is available here, including a details on database for external funding, fellowships for international students, and tips for on-campus employment and subsidized housing.

 Your undergraduate institution may offer scholarships for alumni pursuing graduate study elsewhere.
 Your Dean of Students Office, advisor, or Office of Career Services may be able to advise on whether those funds are available.

 Finally, international students can also check the website of the U.S. Consulate or Embassy for their home countries.
 Often, they provide a list of resources for students studying in the United States.

 What other sources of income could I have while enrolled in the program?

 Many MAPSS students work 5 to 10 hours per week as RAs or in one of the 140 Centers and Institutes on campus.
 Working more than 10 hours is not recommended, given the reading and course requirements for your graduate seminars.
 MAPSS-Econ concentrators are also eligible for teaching assistantships throughout the academic year.

 What are your TOEFL requirements?